jayati05/NER_Project/README.md

 - **Training takes too long**:
   - Reduce the number of epochs
-  - Use smaller subsets of data for initial experiments
   - Enable GPU acceleration

 - **Out of memory during BERT training**: